rantahar/introduction-to-mpi/_episodes/03-mpi_send_recv.md

 {: .prereq .foldable}

-The number of arguments can make these commands look complicated, but you will quickly get used to it.
+The number of arguments can make these commands look complicated, so don't worry if you need to refer back to the documentation regularly when working with them.
-The first four arguments are straightforward, they specify what data needs to be sent or received and the destination or source of the message.
+The first four arguments specify what data needs to be sent or received and the destination or source of the message.

-The message tag is used to differentiate messages in case rank A has sent multiple pieces of data to rank B.
+The message tag is used to differentiate messages, in case rank A has sent multiple pieces of data to rank B.
 When rank B requests for a message with the correct tag, the data buffer will be overwritten by that message.

 The communicator is something we have seen before.
 It specifies information about the system and where each rank actually is.
-The status parameter in MPI_Recv will give information about any possible problems in transit.
+The status parameter in `MPI_Recv` will give information about any possible problems in transit.

 > ## Example in C